 Home > Investing for beginners > Stocks and shares ISAs: an alternative to cash ISAs?

-Stocks and shares ISAs: an alternative to cash ISAs?
+Stocks and shares ISAs: a viable alternative to cash ISAs?

 Written by Frankie Entwistle

-However, the Chancellor's reasoning may have made you question if investing your long-term savings, such as into a stocks and shares ISA, for the potential to get better returns could be right for you.
+The Chancellor's reasoning may have made you question if investing your long-term savings, such as into a stocks and shares ISA, for the potential to get better returns, could be right for you.

 So, is it time to open a stocks and shares ISA for your long-term savings?
 Before you decide, let’s explore what cash ISAs are and what might lead someone to open a stocks and shares ISA either instead or as well.